Shape Communities. Grow Your Career.

 Survey

 Due to budget constraints, many design decisions were made based on the very few affordable options available.
 Originally, the existing building was served by a 30,000-gallon propane tank 100 yards away, and the owner’s preference was to eliminate the propane.
-Morrison-Maierle did an energy study to determine what type of system and what energy source would be most effective.
-Since there is no natural gas service in the area the only options were propane and electricity.
+Morrison-Maierle conducted an energy study to determine which system and energy source would be most effective.
+Since there is no natural gas service in the area, the only options were propane and electricity.

-Because of the extremely low electric rate (due to Kerr damn and their utility benefit to the community), Mission Valley users have extremely low and stable rates compared to the rest of the state.
-Propane, on the other hand, was very expensive and unstable prices.
-The new design removed all propane in the building with the exception of a generator to back up critical electrical loads for the clinic that would protect its equipment.
+Because of the extremely low electric rate (due to Kerr Dam and its utility benefit to the community), Mission Valley users have rates that are both low and stable compared to the rest of the state.
+Propane, on the other hand, had very high and unstable prices.
+The new design removed all propane from the building, except for a generator to back up critical electrical loads for the clinic and protect its equipment.

-The new portion of the building was easier because the team created a building that was of standard height and up to code.
+The new portion of the building was easier because the team designed it to standard height and up to code.
 However, the existing building’s low ceilings provided a unique challenge.
-Morrison-Maierle’s team came up with a solution to put Remote Terminal Units (RTU) on the roof, ductwork through new chases to the crawlspace, and utilized the large crawlspace that existed under most of the existing building that would serve the clinic space below.
+Morrison-Maierle’s team came up with a solution to place Remote Terminal Units (RTUs) on the roof, run ductwork through new chases to the crawlspace, and utilize the large crawlspace under most of the existing building, which would serve the clinic space below.

-The team also used air source heat pumps and electric backup in the rooftop unit.
-These units incorporate variable air volume and reheat with electricity.
+The team also used air-source heat pumps and electric backup for the rooftop unit.
+These units incorporate variable air volume and electric reheat.
 As a result, there is no need for boilers and chillers as they have packaged DX Cooling with digital scroll compressors and SCR electric heat to maintain a constant discharge air temperature.
 Both the remodeled and the new portions of the building are highly efficient in terms of heating and cooling.

-Finally, because this project was done in phases, Morrison-Maierle had to make sure certain areas of the clinic were operational because it did not have another temporary location to move into during construction.
-The design team decided that in order to keep the facility operational, the new RTU was one of the first things installed on the new portion of the facility and it was used on the existing portion of the building during the reconstruction of the existing facility.
+Finally, because this project was done in phases, Morrison-Maierle had to ensure certain areas of the clinic remained operational, as it did not have another temporary location to move into during construction.
+The design team decided that, to keep the facility operational, the new RTU was one of the first things installed in the new portion of the facility, and it was used in the existing portion of the building during reconstruction.

 With core values of compassion, excellence, respect, integrity, and stewardship, Immanuel Lutheran Communities (ILC) provides care for the aging through their Immanuel Lutheran Home facility.